Industry — Roofing

 LSA and reviews pay off over time

 Both are boring infrastructure work that pays for itself month after month.
-LSA, when worked daily with disputes, produces exclusive emergency leads at the lowest cost per booked job available.
-Steady reviews build your map pack ranking and your conversion rate on a $25K purchase that customers read hard.
+Local Services Ads, when worked daily with disputes, produce exclusive leads at the lowest cost per booked job available.
+Steady reviews build your map pack ranking, your LSA rank, and your conversion rate on a $25K purchase that customers read hard.

 Results